baskuit/pinyon/src/state/readme.md

 ### RandomTree

-This class is a powerful and expressive way to create a random game.
+TODO This class is a powerful and expressive way to create a random game.

 The biggest advantage of them is probably the fact that they are determined by their `PRNG` member.